ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 requirements](../getting-started/system-requirements#load-balancer-requirements).

-The `--config-out` flag allows you to specify a path where the MKE 4 configuration file will be automatically created and saved during migration.
+The `--config-out` flag allows you to specify a path where the MKE 4 configuration file will be automatically created and saved during upgrade.
 If not specified, the configuration file prints to your console on completion.
 In this case, save the output to a file for future reference